 The admission process at our two institutions have notable key differences:

-For oncology, you always want to include the outpatient oncologist in patient care, as well listing as his or her name under “Receiving Attending” for the bed request after you have their approval for the admission.
+For oncology, you always want to include the outpatient oncologist in patient care.
+If admission is recommended, Include his/her name under “Receiving Attending” for the bed request after you have their approval for the admission.